Carmona, Cavite: Geography

 The topography of Carmona is generally flat to strongly rolling or sloping, partly lowland and partly hill.
 Carmona is divided into four physiographical areas: the lowest lowland area, the lowland area, the central hilly area and the upland mountainous area.

-The town is also within the path of a fault line, the Valley Fault System which starts from the Sierra Madre mountains.
+The city is also within the path of a fault line, the Valley Fault System which starts from the Sierra Madre mountains.

 Barangays

-Carmona is subdivided into 14 barangays (the smallest local government unit) which handles governance in a much smaller area.